MicrosoftDocs/minecraft-creator/creator/Documents/EditorTutorial.md

 Change dimensions while you’re building.

-Make your first map

-ROUGH NOTES (delete after harvesting goodness from them! )

 How to use the Editor

-Follow
-1

-Edit

-Chloe Bouxsein
-Feb 1
-Status: Last updated 1-Feb 2023 with latest /main release functionality

-How to use the Editor
 The short URL for this page is: aka.ms/EditorHowADO

-Welcome!
-Välkommen! 🎉 We are so excited you're here and building with Minecraft's Bedrock Editor, where we want to empower and make it possible for Creators of all skillsets to easily create high-quality experiences.

-For playtesting guidance, view this page.

-And ensure you also join these Slack channels:

-#bp_editor_feedback  - Notifications when new builds are ready to Playtest
-#ask_editor  - General questions about the Editor
 Table of contents
 General overview - Editor Modes, Tool Mode Controls, Tool Mode UI Ideas of things to do - Use the features!